OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Fix an issue with oneprovision batch mode <https://github.com/OpenNebula/one/issues/2964>`__.
 - `Fix an issue with oneprovision ansible errors <https://github.com/OpenNebula/one/issues/3002>`__.
 - `Fix an issue with oneprovision custom ansible connection parameters <https://github.com/OpenNebula/one/issues/3005>`__.
+- `Fix an issue where VIRTIO_SCSI_QUEUES parameter is not updated through Update Configuration <https://github.com/OpenNebula/one/issues/2880>`__.